17 Hacks for Google Play Store Optimization (2021 Update)

 Google chose these two keywords to make sure that anyone searching for a notes app solution without using their brand name will still come across their app.
 As such, it is crucial to use this in your Google Play Store Optimization strategy.

 Given that CTR and user search intent are key ASO factors, you should use long-tail phrases, which are more specific and tend to have a higher CTR.
 The good news is that by choosing longer keywords you won’t necessarily have to compromise on the search volume!

 According to an Ahrefs’ study of over 1.9 billion keywords, 29.13% of phrases with over 10,000 monthly searches were made up of three or more words!

-In order to make a list of keywords you should optimize your app listing for, we recommend that you use an App Store Optimization keyword planning tool.
+In order to make a list of keywords you want to optimize your app listing for, use app store optimization tools.
 Some examples include KeywordTool, AppFollow, and KeywordKeg.

-While keywords are important in making your app discoverable, they shouldn’t be your primary focus in the short description.
+While keywords are crucial in making your app discoverable, they shouldn’t be your primary focus in the short description.
 Especially since the short description can only be 80 characters long!